PlayeRom/flightgear-addon-logbook/README.md

 ### For FG 2020.3 and older

-This add-on includes a mechanism to save the current flight status to a separate `recovery.csv` file every minute.
+This add-on includes a mechanism to save the current flight status to a separate `recovery-v5.csv` file every minute.
 If FlightGear unexpectedly closes due to an error, this file will be read on reboot and an entry from this file will be moved to the main log file.
 In this way, no flight, even aborted, should be lost.

 ### For FG 2024.1 and later